sechoi9/Final_project/README.md

 ### Gene Expression was not reached due to time constraints however the full Terminal log of the successful assembly is labeled Full_Terminal_log.txt

+### PDFs of the final output plots from DESEq2 are in the DESeq2_trans directory